A simple chaos indicator based on the Lagrangian descriptor difference of neighboring orbits: Introduction

 The chaotic behavior of dynamical systems is not only of theoretical interest but also manifests itself in a wide range of relevant physical systems.
 In celestial mechanics, navigation satellites undergo chaotic transport due to the effect of gravitational perturbations \cite{Daquin2016, Daquin2019}, while the orbits of stars in barred galaxy models can switch from regular confinement to chaotic scattering depending on the physical parameters of the galactic potential considered \cite{Zotos2017}.
 At the laboratory scale, electromechanical setups powered by different sine, square or triangular wave signals exhibit chaotic regimes \cite{Amarot2025}, and adaptive lattice models in condensed matter physics manifest order-chaos transitions as the coupling parameters are varied \cite{Sinha1995}.
 Chaos is also present in high-energy and nuclear physics, where the analysis of the double magic nucleus $^{208}\text{Pb}$ unveiled spectral signatures of chaos intermixed with regular shell-model behavior \cite{Dietz2017}, and studies of critical points in first-order quantum phase transitions have demonstrated how chaotic structures emerge in quantum systems \cite{Macek2011}.
 Furthermore, semiconductor microcavities operating in their optical modes \cite{Eleuch2012}, nonlinear dynamics in circular particle accelerators \cite{montanari2025}, and even the light-matter interaction in cavity QED setups \cite{Bastarrachea2017} or the non-perturbative regimes of Quantum Field Theory \cite{sonnenschein2025} are now being evaluated through the lens of chaos theory.

-In order to properly characterize the dynamical behavior of a trajectory in phase space, one needs to use the so called chaos indicators.
-Those that rely on the computation of the variational equations, such as the maximal Lyapunov Exponent (mLE) \cite{Skokos2010a}, the Fast Lyapunov Indicator (FLI) \cite{Froeschle1997a,Froeschle1997b}, the Smaller Alignment Index (SALI) \cite{Skokos2001,Skokos2003,Skokos2004}, or its generalization (GALI) \cite{Skokos2008,moges2025}, provide a perfect identification of the trajectory's nature.
+In order to properly characterize the dynamical behavior of a trajectory in phase space, one needs to use the so-called chaos indicators.
+Those that rely on the computation of the variational equations, such as the maximal Lyapunov Exponent (mLE) \cite{Skokos2010a}, the Fast Lyapunov Indicator (FLI) \cite{Froeschle1997a,Froeschle1997b}, the Relative Lyapunov Indicator (RLI) \cite{Sandor2004}, the Smaller Alignment Index (SALI) \cite{Skokos2001,Skokos2003,Skokos2004}, or its generalization, the Generalized Alignment Index (GALI) \cite{Skokos2008,moges2025}, which has been shown to be computable using the Multi-Particle method \cite{MANYMANDA2025}, where instead of evolving deviation vectors nearby orbits are evolved, surpassing the computation of the variational equations, provide a perfect identification of the trajectory's nature.
 However, these chaos indicators are computationally expensive and relying on the variational equations can be problematic, as for some systems they can be highly complex \cite{Hillebrand2019}.
-Aiming to tackle these issues, chaos indicators derived from Lagrangian Descriptors have been recently introduced \cite{daquin22,Hille22,zimper23,caliman2025}.
-In this framework, it is not necessary to obtain the variational equations as it is a trajectory-based methodology \cite{mancho2013,lopesino2017}, meaning that the computation of the indicator is achieved by adding one additional differential equation to the system composed of Hamilton's equations of motion, meaning that the computation time and mathematical complexity is considerably reduced.
-In this paper, we have developed the simplest chaos indicator that can be derived in the mathematical framework of Lagrangian Descriptors.
-As it only requires the integration of one neighbor initial condition, computing time can be further lowered, allowing the generation of large, high-quality datasets facilitate the investigation of high-dimensional systems.
+Aiming to tackle these issues, chaos indicators derived from Lagrangian descriptors \cite{Hille22,zimper23,Daquin2022} have been recently introduced, along with implementations using differential algebra \cite{caliman2025} to further improve the results.
+In this framework, it is not necessary to obtain the variational equations as it is a trajectory-based methodology \cite{mancho2013,lopesino2017}, meaning that the computation of the indicator is achieved by adding one additional differential equation to the system composed of Hamilton's equations of motion, so that the computation time and mathematical complexity are considerably reduced.
+In this paper, we have developed a chaos indicator that can be derived in the mathematical framework of Lagrangian descriptors, obtained as the difference in the LD of two neighboring trajectories.
+As it only requires the integration of one neighboring initial condition, computing time can be further lowered, allowing the generation of large, high-quality datasets that facilitate the investigation of high-dimensional systems.